 Never lie or hide the truth about any aspect of your income, debts or assets when applying for a DRO.
 It is a criminal offence to knowingly put incorrect information or deliberately leave out information on a DRO application.

 If the official receiver finds you've acted dishonestly or got a DRO fraudulently, it could be stopped and you could have restrictions made against you by the court.
 You may be prosecuted, which could lead to a fine, or even prison.

 How your belongings are assessed

-- money you're owed, unless you are unable to get it back from the person who owes it
+Your assets include cash, shares and money in bank accounts or savings.
+They also include money you’re owed, unless you can’t get it back from the person who owes it.

 - jewellery, not including wedding rings

 - other items of value you own, including mobile phones